 What if the news that you’re seeing on the TV or internet is found to be tampered with?
 What if someone makes the news rather than getting it?
-‘Nightcrawler’ is one of the few such dark noir movies, which looks into the bizarreness of human psyche which concocts the need rather than fulfilling it.
+‘Nightcrawler’ is one of the few such dark noir movies that looks into the bizarreness of the human psyche, which concocts the need rather than fulfilling it.
 It’s also a satirical piece on the growing media invasion on today’s world.
-Jake Gyllenhaal plays a manipulative man, who thrives on the growing need for video footage of news.
+Jake Gyllenhaal plays a manipulative man who thrives on the growing need for video footage of news.
 His constant urge makes him a dangerous man who will go to any extent to feed his craving.

 Read More: Best Weinstein Movies of All Time

 12. The Dark Knight (2008)

 Although this does not directly qualify to be on this list, how can you leave out The Joker?
 He is the greatest villain of all time, the master manipulator, and the agent of chaos.
 Everything he told, everything he did had a reason, and you know what, he made sense too.
 When the chips are down, he said the so-called civilized people will eat each other away.
 The late Heath Ledger made this character immortal.

 A young Ed Norton and a seasoned Richard Gere come face to face in this courtroom drama where a priest is brutally killed by a stuttering teenager having a split personality disorder.
 Ed Norton burst into the limelight through his portrayal of Aaron Stampler/Roy, a seemingly innocent teenager, and a cunning and vicious murderer.
 Watch out for that last scene in the mental hospital, pure class!

 Read More: Best Navy Seal Movies of All Time